codebar/tutorials/svg/lesson1/tutorial.md

 SVG images use tags just like [HTML elements](../../html/lesson1/tutorial.html#html-elements).
 The top-level tag is the `<svg>` tag.
-Mandatory attributes on this tag depend on whether your image is a standalong image, like the owl image above, or embedded in an HTML document.
+Mandatory attributes on this tag depend on whether your image is a standalone image, like the owl image above, or embedded in an HTML document.

 ### Standalone image